--Don’t bother Mr. John.
+-Don’t bother Mr. Parker.
 I call electrician.
 No bulb light fault.
 Electric problem.

 John couldn’t help but relate this situation to the one from the hotel.
 “Hmmm.
 This is becoming a nuisance.
 Flicking bulb lights, dark hallways, and enigmatic women showing up from the darkness” When John’s eyes got again accustomed with the obscure light of the corridor, he realized that Wang was not standing in front of him anymore.
 He turned around and looked at Vic: